samkap/eleventy-netlify-boilerplate/posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

 ---
-I've gone down a really good rabbit hole.
+I’ve gone down a really good rabbit hole.
 Today, I was catching up with a friend and even bookmarked some things we talked about on my site bookmarks list.

-We talked about Esther Perel being on [Dax Shepard's Armchair Expert podcast](https://armchairexpertpod.com/pods/esther-perel).
+We talked about Esther Perel being on [Dax Shepard’s Armchair Expert podcast](https://armchairexpertpod.com/pods/esther-perel).
 From there I immediately got on the audiobook loan list at my library, and watched not one, but two long features of her talks.

-She's a therapist and author to works with and writes about relationships, infidelity, trust, and more.
+She’s a therapist and author to works with and writes about relationships, infidelity, trust, and more.
 Some romantic, some self.
 A whole lot of growth-related topics.

-I didn't take notes for all of this, as I was also [making dinner](https://www.instagram.com/p/BxtYDnMFGAY/?igshid=psgflf9suu4h) but thought I'd share what I gathered while watching and listening from at least one of her talks.
+I didn't take notes for all of this, as I was also [making dinner](https://www.instagram.com/p/BxtYDnMFGAY/?igshid=psgflf9suu4h) but thought I’d share what I gathered while watching and listening from at least one of her talks.

 <div class="limit">
 <div class='embed-container'><iframe src='https://www.youtube.com/embed//5iu9_8Vsmtk' frameborder='0' allowfullscreen></iframe></div>